-Guidelines on Student Conduct and Discipline
+Guidelines on Student Positive Behavior

 Respect is defined as seeing through the eyes of others and working together for the good of all.

 We support a positive, pro-active approach to maintaining appropriate behaviors in our school.
-Through our social competency curriculum students are encouraged to understand what positive behavior looks like, have opportunities to talk about things that are not working, and receive instruction in areas that are sometimes difficult.
+Through our social competency curriculum, students are encouraged to understand what positive behavior looks like, have opportunities to talk about things that are not working, and receive instruction in areas that are sometimes difficult.
 Models of positive behavior and effective approaches to problem-solving are emphasized.
 A key element in the implementation of our behavioral code is teamwork.
-Students, parents, teachers and other staff members all have roles.
+Students, parents, teachers, and other staff members all have roles.
 We are far more effective when we commit to working together.

 Classroom teachers work with students to develop class rules and consequences with the spirit of maintaining respect for self and others.
 Classroom teachers will provide parents with class behavioral expectations and specifics of classroom management systems.
 Instances of inappropriate behavior will be handled within the classroom context whenever possible.
 In serious or chronic situations, teachers and/or elementary support personnel will consult with guidance or administration.
 Parents will be involved with chronic or serious misbehaviors.

-When situations involve students from different classrooms, classroom teachers involved will coordinate fact-finding and involve the counselor, principal or assistant principal as necessary.
+When situations involve students from different classrooms, classroom teachers involved will coordinate fact-finding and involve the counselor, principal, or assistant principal as necessary.

 Bowman School uses an intervention log system to help inform and document incidences.
-This system helps us document the frequency and location of needed intervention and helps us to identify areas, grades, and groups of students that might benefit from additional pro-social instruction.
+This system helps us document to frequency and location of needed intervention and helps us identify areas, grades, and groups of students that might benefit from additional pro-social instruction.
 A phone call home typically precedes receiving an intervention log.
 Upon occasion when an event occurs at the end of the day, investigation of a situation may require additional time.

 GENERAL BEHAVIOR INTERVENTION PROTOCOLS

 The ultimate goal in any behavioral intervention is to insure that the student remains a part of the classroom and able to benefit from instruction.
-As a result, this protocol is designed to have students removed from class as the VERY LAST possible consequence.
+As a result, this protocol designed to have students removed from class as the VERY LAST possible consequence.
 Individual student plans will be created to support students who need additional help.